-Bordeaux- Chateau Paloumey, Le Saint Julien & Chateau Mouton Rothschild
+Bordeaux- Château Paloumey, Le Saint Julien & Château Mouton Rothschild

-In order to get the full Bordeaux experience we booked a two day wine tour through Bordeaux with Elodie.
-Our fantastic guide Lea picked us up at our place each morning then drove us to various wineries beginning with Chateau Paloumey on the Left Bank.
+To get the full Bordeaux experience we booked a two day wine tour through Bordeaux with Elodie.
+Our fantastic guide Lea picked us up at our place each morning, then drove us to various wineries beginning with Château Paloumey on the Left Bank.

-Chateua Paloumey's location has a warm climate with gravel soil perfect for growing Cabernet Sauvignon.
+Château Paloumey's location has a warm climate with gravel soil perfect for growing Cabernet Sauvignon.
 The vineyard has 55% Cabernet Sauvignon, 40% Merlot, 5% Cabernet Franc and all of the wines are aged in 30% new French oak barrels for 12 months before bottling.

-We all loved Chateau Paloumey's cozy location and wonderful wine.
-In fact we ended purchasing a case to send back to NYC before heading out the door.
+We all loved Château Paloumey's cozy location and wonderful wine.
+We ended up purchasing a case to send back to NYC before heading out the door.

 Sea Bass Ravioli in a saffron cream sauce, absolutely my favorite course of the day.

-Grilled Shrimp and Avocado Salad in a toasted sesame dressing...
+Grilled Shrimp and Avocado Salad in a toasted sesame dressing.

 Roasted Lamb Lion with sweet garlic and a side of creamy gratin potatoes.

-Then it was off to our second winery of the day Chateau Mouton Rothschild, one of the most famous family names in all of Bordeaux.
+Then it was off to our second winery of the day, Château Mouton Rothschild, one of the most famous family names in all of Bordeaux.

 Mouton Rothschild began back in 1853 by Baron Nathaniel de Rothschild and was classified as a Second Growth wine during the 1855 Bordeaux Official Wine Classification.
-It wasn't until Baron Phillipe Rothschild took control of the winery in 1922 and made it his mission to have Rothschild classified as a First Growth wine that winery really started to gain world wide popularity.
+It wasn't until Baron Phillipe Rothschild took control of the winery in 1922 and made it his mission to have Rothschild classified as a First Growth wine that the winery really started to gain world wide attention.
 Then in 1973 Mouton Rothschild was finally elevated to First Growth Wine status, the one and only change to the original 1855 Bordeaux Wine Classification.

 Mouton Rothschild is another Left Bank winery with 222 acres of gravel soil planted with 80% Cabernet Sauvignon, 16% Merlot, 3% Cabernet Franc and 1% Petit Verdot.